World Radiosport Team Championship: History

-WRTC 2006 was held in Florianópolis, Brazil, and introduced a sophisticated qualification scoring system for potential competitors.
-47 teams were selected for the event, but only 46 actually participated.
-Brazilian airline Varig declared bankruptcy on June 26, causing severe travel difficulties for many teams traveling to Florianópolis the following week, and the Czech team was unable to make other travel arrangements in time.
+WRTC 2006 was held in Florianópolis, Brazil, and introduced a qualification scoring system for potential competitors.
 Teams were provided with larger antennas and 700 watt amplifiers in 2006, to help compensate for the greater distance from Brazil to the main centers of contesting activity in Europe and North America.
-Despite taking place during the solar minimum, the contest coincided with a short spike in conditions on the HF bands allowing high scores.
 After winning three WRTCs in a row, Jeff Steinman, N5TJ and Dan Street, K1TO did not compete in the 2006 event.
 First place went to John Sluymer VE3EJ and James Roberts VE7ZO of Canada, the first time a team from outside the United States had won the WRTC competition.
 Dan Craig N6MJ and Dave Mueller N2NL of the United States achieved second place, and third place went to Doug Grant, K1DG and Andy Blank, N2NT of the United States.
-Ranko Boca, YT6A (now 4O3A) and Djurica Maletin, YT6T of Montenegro had been in third place in preliminary results, but after a scoring adjudication that removed "unique" contacts from WRTC logs, were rescored into eleventh place.

 WRTC 2010 was held in Moscow, Russia, organized by the Russian Amateur Radio Union.
 48 teams representing 24 countries participated.
-For the first time in WRTC history, all operating sites were as equal as possible, using flat fields with no significant location advantages.
-Volunteers from radio clubs all over Russia installed identical antennas and tents at each site.
+For the first time, all operating sites were chosen to be as equal as possible.
 All competitors operated "Field Day style" using portable electric generators.
-Also new in WRTC 2010, both operators were allowed to operate at the same time, interleaving contacts, as long as only one transmitted at a time, an operating style borrowed from the Russian Radiosport Team Championship (RRTC).
-Most participants used a triplexer or diplexer to enable the tri-band Yagi antenna to be shared by both transceivers at the same time without interference.
+Also new in WRTC 2010, both operators were allowed to operate at the same time, interleaving contacts with only one transmitted at a time, an operating style borrowed from the Russian Radiosport Team Championship (RRTC).
 First place went to the Russian team of Vladimir Aksenov, RW1AC and Alexey Mikhailov, RA1AIP.
 Tõnno Vähk, ES5TV and Toivo Hallikivi, ES2RR from Estonia came in second.
 Dan Craig, N6MJ and Chris Hurlbut, KL9A from the U.S.A. finished third.